hdShang/arxiv-daily/docs/cs-RO/2025-12-03/papers/251204231v1-craft-e-a-neuro-symbolic-framework-for-embodied-affordance-grounding.md

 ---
 layout: default
-title: CRAFT-E: A Neuro-Symbolic Framework for Embodied Affordance Grounding
+title: "CRAFT-E: A Neuro-Symbolic Framework for Embodied Affordance Grounding"
 ---

 # CRAFT-E: A Neuro-Symbolic Framework for Embodied Affordance Grounding